seantrott/seantrott.github.io/research.md

 permalink: /research/
 ---

-## Using LLMs to accelerate scientific progress
+## Using LLMs to understand human language and cognition

-Large Language Models (LLMs) like ChatGPT represent an exciting opportunity to accelerate scientific progress.
-My research asks how and whether these systems can be used to improve different parts of the scientific process, from hypothesis generation to data collection.

-Relevant papers and projects:
+Large Language Models (LLM) are trained to predict tokens based on their linguistic context.
+Despite this seemingly simple training objective, they generate surprisingly fluent language.
+How can the abilities (and limits) of LLMs inform theories of language learning and processing?
+Moreover, how can methods from cognitive psychology and psycholinguistics help us probe the "black box" of LLMs?
+And finally, how can LLMs help accelerate research progress in areas like psycholinguistics, e.g., by augmenting datasets of psycholinguistic "norms"?

+- Jones, C., Bergen, B., & **Trott, S.** (2024).
+Do Multimodal Large Language Models and Humans Ground Language Similarly?
+Computational Linguistics, 1-25.
 - **Trott, S.** (2024).
-Can large language models help augment English psycholinguistic datasets? *Behavior Research Methods, 1-19.* [[Link to paper]](https://link.springer.com/article/10.3758/s13428-024-02337-z)
+Can large language models help augment English psycholinguistic datasets? *Behavior Research Methods, 1-19.* [[Link to paper]](https://link.springer.com/article/10.3758/s13428-024-02337-z)[[Link to code]](https://github.com/seantrott/llm_norms)

-## LLM-ology: probing the "black box" of Large Language Models.

-LLMs are seeing widespread use.
-But how exactly do LLMs work?

-Part of my research focuses on [**LLM-ology**](https://seantrott.substack.com/p/in-cautious-defense-of-llm-ology), the study of how LLMs work "under the hood".
-So far, this has focused on applying methods from Cognitive Science to probe the capabilities and limitations of LLMs through the lens of cognitive psychology and neuroscience.

-Relevant papers and projects:
+- **Trott, S.** (2024).
+Large Language Models and the Wisdom of Small Crowds.
+Open Mind, 8, 723-738. [[Link to paper]](https://direct.mit.edu/opmi/article/doi/10.1162/opmi_a_00144/121179)[[Link to code]](https://github.com/seantrott/llm_clt/)
 - **Trott, S.**, Jones, C., Chang, T., Michaelov, J., & Bergen, B. (2023).
 Do Large Language Models know what humans know?. *Cognitive Science* [[Link to paper]](https://arxiv.org/abs/2209.01515)
 - Jones, C. R., Chang, T. A., Coulson, S., Michaelov, J. A., **Trott, S.**, & Bergen, B. (2022).
 Distributional Semantics Still Can't Account for Affordances.
-In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 44, No. 44). [[Link to paper]](https://escholarship.org/uc/item/44z7r3j3)
+In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 44, No. 44). [[Link to paper]](https://escholarship.org/uc/item/44z7r3j3)[[Link to pre-registration]](https://osf.io/agqwv/)

 ## Why are languages so ambiguous?